New to Netdata? Check its demo: https://my-netdata.io/

 The Netdata web API already provides reduce functions allowing it to report average and max for any timeframe.
 It can also respond in many formats including JSON, JSONP, CSV, HTML.
 Its API is also a google charts provider so it can directly be used by google sheets, google charts, google widgets.

 Although Netdata has been significantly optimized to lower the CPU and RAM resources it consumes, the plethora of data collection plugins may be inappropriate for weak IoT devices.
-Please follow the guide on running Netdata in embedded devices
+Please follow the Netdata Agent performance guide

 The python version of the sensors plugin uses